Swathanthryam Ardharathriyil Review: A Thrilling Experience That Is Brand New!

 The script of the film has been written by Dileep Kurien.
 The story of the film is quite straight forward and the writer doesn't rely much on twist or suspense factor.
 Some of the sequences have been well-written, especially those in the second half.
 Nevertheless, there are quite a few logical loopholes in the script, which could have been addressed as well.

 Tinu Pappachan has made a stunning debut giving the film a treatment that it required and deserved.
 He has ably packaged the movie in the form of a thriller, with some tremendous edge of the seat moments.
 It was nice to see him use the style quotient without compromising on the reality factor of the movie.
-The way in which he has used all of his artists is extremely appreciable.
+The way in which he has used some of the artists deserves appreciation.

 Other Departments